-Recently, the world celebrated the rescue of twelve members of a Thai boys’ soccer team and their young coach.
-We followed the story from the time they were lost until they were found after 9 days, and later rescued.
+Recently my husband and I watched the movie “Thirteen Lives” about the rescue of twelve members of a Thai boys’ soccer team and their young coach in 2018.
+It followed the story from the time the boys were lost deep in a cave until they were found alive after 9 days, and later rescued.

 I’m sure they wanted to get out of that cave the minute they were found, but they had to wait another 6 days for the first group to be taken out and 8 days before they were all out safely.
 While they waited, they received water and high calorie nutritional supplements to build their energy for the long journey to safety.
 They were provided with some lighting as they waited.
 And encouragement from their rescuers and others on the outside.